brajeshwar/brajeshwar.github.io/_posts/2016/2016-11-24-dd-wrt-vpn-apple-airport-routers.md

 Play around with the Airport Router settings of your choices.
 However, here are a few key important setups that the Apple Airport Router needs to make it work in this setup;

-1. In the <strong>Internet</strong> tab, connect using DHCP so it gets its unique IP from the DD-WRT Router.
+1. In the <mark>Internet</mark> tab, connect using DHCP so it gets its unique IP from the DD-WRT Router.
 You can change the DNS server either here or in the DD-WRT router.
 I kept it at the DD-WRT Router.
-1. Now, <strong>Create a wireless network</strong> with the settings of your choice.
+1. Now, <mark>Create a wireless network</mark> with the settings of your choice.
-1. For the most important part, turn the <strong>Router Mode Off (Bridge Mode)</strong>.
+1. For the most important part, turn the <mark>Router Mode Off (Bridge Mode)</mark>.
 We're not routing anything with the Apple Airport but merely managing the Wireless Internet Network.

 Of course, with Apple rumored to be <a href="https://www.bloomberg.com/news/articles/2016-11-21/apple-said-to-abandon-development-of-wireless-routers-ivs0ssec">abandoning the router business</a>, in future, you can just plug off the Apple Router part and move to your DD-WRT router as the primary network manager.